timmlk/Amazon-S3-Client/README.md

             'resource' : '?max-keys=50&prefix=bob',
     };

-To do specific subresource gets, append the supresource as normal to the resource for example ?acl
+To do specific subresource gets, append the subresource as normal to the resource for example ?acl

      var options = {
             'key' : keyId,